Website icon Xpert.Digital

 European cooperation

-State support and clear strategy
+Government support and a clear strategy

-Eden enjoys strong support from the DGA and is involved in the national defense strategy.
-France is binding by program laws for five years of expenses for military investments of 15 billion euros per year.
-This planning security enables companies to invest and grow in the long term.
+EDEN enjoys strong support from the DGA and is integrated into the national defense strategy.
+Through program legislation, France commits to a five-year period of €15 billion annually for military investments.
+This planning certainty enables companies to invest and grow over the long term.

-Central coordination in decentralized implementation
+Central coordination in a decentralized implementation

 Early dual-use orientation

-Systematic export funding
+Systematic export promotion

 What weaknesses does the German system have in comparison?